-The outdoor setting could involve sitting or walking, in urban parks, rivers, woodland and wilderness settings.
-The nature experience can be a passive backdrop to therapy or actively incorporated into the therapy through the use of metaphor, relationship building, role play, modelling and stabilisation.
+The outdoor setting incorporates sitting or walking in urban parks, rivers, woodland, and wilderness settings.
+The nature experience can be a passive backdrop to therapy and incorporated into the treatment through metaphor, relationship building, role play, modelling and stabilisation.

-Walk and talk therapy durations can be between 1-2 hours in length and are taken at a talking pace.
-Walks are conducted at several locations in the north east suburbs of Melbourne.
-There may be times during inclement weather (heat, storms or windy conditions) when it is appropriate to change the appointments to telehealth appointments.
+The first session is online to understand your goals and needs and discover whether this option suits you.
+Appointments are between 1-2 hours long, walking at a comfortable talking pace.
+Walks are in several locations in the northeast suburbs of Melbourne.
+There may be times during inclement weather (heat, storms or windy conditions) when it is appropriate to change the appointments to Telehealth appointments.

 I have trained in walk-and-talk, nature-based, and bush adventure therapy.